• facebook

 Introduction to MIP and Sentinel

-In parallel, Microsoft Sentinel serves as a native SIEM solution that empowers users to identify, investigate, and respond to threats within their environment.
-It harnesses data from various sources, including Microsoft 365 and Azure, utilizing machine learning and artificial intelligence to pinpoint potential threats.
-Furthermore, it offers a unified workspace for security analysts, facilitating the handling of ransomware threats for Office 365 mailbox protection.
+Microsoft Sentinel is a native SIEM solution that helps you to detect, investigate, and respond to threats in your environment.
+Sentinel collects data from multiple sources, including Microsoft 365, Azure, etc. Sentinel uses ML & AI to identify threats, and it provides a unified workspace for security analysts to investigate and respond to ransomware threats for Office 365 mailbox protection.

 Configuring Monitoring in Sentinel